patchshorts/cgodwin.io/src/posts/architecting-security-compliance-solutions-in-gcp.md

 IAM roles and permissions can be granted to satisfy whatever schema you can conceive.
 Once roles are granted, or custom roles created, you can use the Recommendation Engine to help prune unnecessary principle grants in IAM.

 ## Defense in Depth
 This is the practice of controlling security at multiple levels of your application using the tools of those layers.
 For instance, If you treat a kubernetes pod as if it has a bad actor built into its image, we can distrust the filesystem as a safe place to store sensitive data.
-We can exclude secrets from env vars and use google's SDK to request the directly from the secret manager api upon startup of our application.
+We can exclude secrets from env vars and use Google's SDK to request the directly from the secret manager api upon startup of our application.
 This assures the secrets are only in memory and our bad actor now can be inside our pod and not be able to know the sensitive information.

 So like a stairway of distrust we design while considering: